zoisite-rb/zoisite-rb/guides/source/initialization.md

 ```

 The `initialize` method of `Rack::Builder` will take the block here and execute it within an instance of `Rack::Builder`.
-This is where the majority of the initialization process of Rails happens.
+This is where the majority of the initialization process of Zoisite happens.
 The `require` line for `config/environment.rb` in `config.ru` is the first to run:

 ```ruby